lucaslt89/PopupContainer/README.md

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To create a popup, use any UIView you have created, either from Xib or from code, and then do

+    PopupContainer.generatePopupWithView(yourView).show()

+To close a popup, just call close() function of PopupContainer.

+    class ViewController: UIViewController {
+        var aPopupContainer: PopupContainer?

+        @IBAction func showFromXibButtonPressed(sender: AnyObject) {
+            let xibView = NSBundle.mainBundle().loadNibNamed("XibPopup", owner: nil, options: nil)[0] as XibPopup self.aPopupContainer = PopupContainer.generatePopupWithView(xibView)
+            self.aPopupContainer?.show()
+        }

+        func closePopup() {
+            self.aPopupContainer?.close()
+        }
+    }

 ## Requirements

+iOS 7.0+

 ## Installation